gemoc/ICSA2017Tutorial/readme.md

 ## Scope

-During this tutorial, the participants will develop a simplified version of the MontiArc component & connector ADL.
+During this tutorial, the participants will develop a simplified version of the [MontiArc component & connector ADL](http://www.se-rwth.de/topics/Software-Architecture.php).
 The ADL is tailored for designing component-based distributed interactive systems that reliy on state-based models to describe component behavior.
 You will use the GEMOC Studio to develop a simplified version of MontiArc, including  syntax and semantics, and deploy it in the modeling workbench to edit, execute, animate and debug conforming models.
 In the modeling workbench, the participants will design a software architecture based on predefined components.
 Based on such a design, participants will be able to concurrently execute the various components according to the execution semantics (message passing) of MontiArc, to graphically animate the architecture, and to debug the system behavior.

 ## Slides

+- Please download the latest [GEMOC Studio](http://gemoc.org/studio.html) and provide a [Java 1.8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 - The slides for the tutorials are available on [github](https://github.com/GEMOC/ICSA2017Tutorial/tree/master/slides).
 - The solution is available [here]().
 - Most of the documentations on GEMOC approches are available [here](http://GEMOC.org/GEMOC-studio/publish/guide/html_single/Guide.html).